d-eathrow/anonymousland/_items/Another guide.md

 ```

 When installing applications, it may be best to clone a minimal template and install the application on there for increased compartmentalization.
+This is a suggested option if you have the capability to space additional system resources.

+Unofficial templates can be found on the QubesOS forum.
+There is always the ability to build your own template utilizng the [Qubes builder](https://www.qubes-os.org/doc/qubes-builder/).

 <br>